slurm-lab-usc/slurm-lab-usc.github.io/README.md

 ```

 And you should be able to access the website locally by going to
-http://127.0.0.1:4000 in your web browser.
+http://127.0.0.1:4000 in your web browser (Chrome is suggested).

 Daniel has tested this on an Ubuntu 18.04 machine.
+Zeyu has tested this on an Ubuntu 20.04 physical machine and an Ubuntu 22.04 virtual machine.
 </details>

 **You can add yourself by editing `members.md`**.
 See the pattern we use for
 this.
 If you are updating this website, make changes locally and please
-preview to make sure it is correct. **Then submit a pull request.** You can do
+preview to make sure it is correct. **Then submit a pull request to the dev branch.** You can do
 this by making a fork of this repository.

 For adding photos, please add them to the `img/people` folder.
 Please also make